 The cost of building a bridge like this a hundred years ago must have been considerable.
 The fact that it was completed in tandem with a port in the drowned town of Dhanushkodi points to commercial interests, all very well documented.
 At the tail end of the period of European imperialism, when the bridge was built, commerce between India and Sri Lanka was immense.
 The attempt to connect Dhanushkodi to Mannar in Sri Lanka by a 21 kilometer long causeway or bridge was slightly too ambitious for its time.
 The solution that was adopted was to have a high volume port in Dhanushkodi and a railway link from there, over this bridge, to Chennai.
 That solution lasted till the cyclone of 1964 destroyed Dhanushkodi.
-The Pamban bridge is no longer a vital economic link, but it remains as an interesting piece of engineering history, still in use.
+The Pamban bridge is no longer a vital economic link, but it remains as an interesting piece of engineering history, still beautiful, and in use.

 The high and low tides were at convenient times when we were at Dhanushkodi.
 The morning’s low tide was at 10:30.
 This would give us two to three hours at the beach before lunch.
 We could have a short break after that, before going down to the sea side again for the incoming tide.
 Sunset was about an hour after high tide.
 The sun, the moon, and the earth were cooperating with us for a wonderful holiday as we drove down a long narrow spit of land which pointed at the only land border between India and Sri Lanka.
 That border is a great story, whose beginnings we would see during the day.